-Both the Nakiri and Usuba knives have been around a long time in Japan.
-Throughout the Edo era, from early 1600's to late 1860's it was illegal to consume a four legged animal.
-As a result the predominant diet was built around fish, rice and vegetables.
-Japanese people continue to eat more fish than Europeans or Americans and so the Nakiri knife remains one of the most popular knives in Japan.
+Both the Nakiri and Usuba knives have origins in ancient Japan.
+Throughout the Edo period, from the early 1600s and into the late 1860s, the predominant diet consisted of fish, rice, and vegetables, causing the usefulness of each knife to increase in popularity.
+Today, the Nakiri remains one of the most popular knife knives in Japan.

 The Nakiri knife has a deep belly on the knife with a predominantly straight edge crafted for chopping rather than rocking.
-The side on the knife looks a bit like a meat cleaver however the Nakiri is lighter and has a slimmer blade, allowing it to cut through onions, tomatoes, carrots and other vegetables quicker and safer.
+The side of the knife resembles a meat cleaver.
+However, the Nakiri is lighter, with a slimmer blade, allowing it to easily handle chopping and slicing in a much safer manner than most knives.